tekcay/tekcays_addon/README.md

     * `5 A` means it needs at least 3 * `2 A` input energy hatches.
     * `LV` means that the aforementioned energy hatch must be `LV` tier.

+* Logistic: ElectricPumps, FluidRegulators, ConveyorModules and RobotArms can only be placed on a new block: `LogisticMachine`.
+It has an internal inventory including items, fluids and energy.
+Each operation executed by a cover drains energy: *e.g* for a LV ConveyorModule extracting 1 item once, it drains 8 EU.

 ### New multis
 * Advanced Blast Furnace: only accepts HU, converts it to temperature.